 In the early weeks of pregnancy, morning sickness and fatigue are common.
 While the physical changes are more subtle, it’s an ideal time to assess your current sleep setup.
 If you find your mattress too firm or too soft, you might experience more pronounced discomfort as your pregnancy progresses.
 Ask yourself:

 Addressing these concerns early can help you avoid disruptions later.
+A memory foam mattress adapts to your body's shape, providing targeted pressure relief for better sleep quality.
 Consider a medium-firm mattress or one with adjustable components—like an airbed or a foam topper—so you can fine-tune your comfort level as your body changes.

 Second Trimester: Growing Comfort Needs

 By the second trimester, many women experience a “growth spurt” in their baby bump.
 Side sleeping often becomes recommended around this time to improve blood flow to the fetus.
-This shift in sleep position can strain your hips and shoulders if your mattress lacks adequate pressure relief.
+This shift in sleep position can strain your hips and shoulders if your "pregnancy" mattress lacks adequate pressure relief.
+A new mattress designed to relieve pressure in key areas can help enhance comfort during this stage.

 If your partner has a different sleep preference, a hybrid mattress with zoned support can accommodate both of your comfort requirements without frequent disruptions during the night.